List of Emmerdale characters introduced in 2010: Jacob Gallagher

-Liv invites Jacob over to try and have sex, but he breaks up with her saying that he's not interested in her and leaves.
-She goes to his house to figure out why and catches him and Maya together.
+Liv has Jacob over to have sex but he tells her he is no longer interested in the relationship and leaves.
+She wants to find out why and goes to his house catching he and Maya together.
 He temporarily convinces her not to say anything.
-Liv tells Aaron and Robert that Jacob is cheating on her but doesn't say who with.
-They tell David, who defends Jacob, but privately says that he is ashamed of him.
+Liv tells Aaron and Robert about Jacob's cheating without disclosing with whom.
+Jacob is defended by David when they tell him but David privately is ashamed of him.
 Jacob lies that Liv's drinking contributed to the breakup.
 Liv blackmails Maya for money in exchange for her silence.
 Maya is forced to sell her car to get the money and Jacob tries to steal Val Pollard's (Charlie Hardwick) ring to pawn it for cash.
 He is caught by Eric who brings him to David's house demanding an explanation.
 Maya lies and says that Jacob was being bullied at school by some older boys.
 David sends Jacob to Alicia in Portugal to get away from the village.
-Jacob doesn't get on the plane and goes to Hotten instead where he meets with Maya.
-They kiss, but are seen by Tracy who is out with Priya and Leyla.
+Jacob does not get on the plane and goes to Hotten instead where he meets with Maya.
+They kiss and are seen by Tracy who is out with Priya and Leyla.
 The three women drive off with Maya to confront her over the affair with Jacob.
 After a fight in the woods, she escapes with a head injury and calls Jacob for help.
 They hide out in a hotel for a few days while she recuperates.
 Jacob sneaks back to the village to get Maya's passport and some money so they can run away together.
 He is caught by Tracy, Leyla, and Priya, who take him to David where they reveal everything that has happened.
 Jacob runs away and leaves by bus before Leyla catches up with him.
 David keeps trying to call Jacob to talk but Maya refuses contact.
 David sulks on the floor sobbing at the news that Maya is a sex offender.

-For his portrayal of Jacob, Plant has been nominated in the Best Young Actor category at the British Soap Awards twice; in 2014 and 2019.
+Plant was nominated twice for the British Soap Award for Best Young Actor (Jacob) in 2014 and 2019.
 In 2020, it was announced that Plant would be taking a six-month break from appearing as Jacob due to competing in Dancing on Ice.